 And there’s an 84-year-old nonna in a town outside Rome who’s going to teach you how to do it using generations-old recipes.

-Nonna Nerina usually hosts pasta-cooking classes IRL, but the coronavirus containment measures in Italy – the current epicentre of the pandemic, where lockdown measures are far more draconian than Australia’s – mean she’s had to put that on hold.
+Nonna Nerina usually hosts pasta-cooking classes IRL, but she’s had to put that on hold because of coronavirus.
 In the meantime, she’s live-streaming classes on Saturdays and Sundays.

 This weekend, she’ll be guiding participants through fettucine with tomato sauce on Saturday, and cannelloni on Sunday.

 The catch?
 The classes are happening at either 7am (fine) or 3am (gosh) on the Australian east coast, and even later on the west coast.
-So, nab a 7am spot fast (her classes are sold out until mid-April) or prepare to join the insomniacs in the early, early hours.
+So, nab a 7am spot fast or prepare to join the insomniacs in the early, early hours.

 During the week Nonna Nerina’s granddaughter Chiara hosts the classes.
 This week, she’s teachings students how to make ravioli with butter-sage sauce, gnocchi with pesto, and lasagne.

 You’ll be sent a list of ingredients and required cooking utensils at least a week before your class.